Baby Pink Urchin

-These Alfonso Sea Urchin can be found in various shades of olive green and purple and are shaped like the head of a mushroom.
+The Baby Pink Urchin can be found in various shades of olive green and pink and are shaped like the head of a mushroom.

 They are unusually marked with patterns which makes each one unique much like the human fingerprint.

 When cleaned the shell has a natural geometrical beauty.

 They can be used as a stand alone display item, as an addition to a shell collection – or as the subject of an art project